brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

 * The ["Noteworthy Differences from other Languages" section](https://docs.julialang.org/en/v1.6/manual/noteworthy-differences/) of the official Julia docs
 * "The fast track to Julia": https://juliadocs.github.io/Julia-Cheat-Sheet/

-## Tooling

-Julia provides several debugging utilities.
-One that is very similar to Matlab's interactive debugger (e.g., using `keyboard` to set breakpoints) is [Infiltrator.jl](https://github.com/JuliaDebug/Infiltrator.jl), which introduces `@infiltrate` as a replacement for `keyboard`.
-For a debugging experience more similar to GDB, see [Debugger.jl](https://github.com/JuliaDebug/Debugger.jl).

 ## Common 'gotcha's:
 * if `A` is an array, **assigning** `B = A` will copy`A` *by reference* such that both `A` and `B` point to the same memory,  i.e., if you subsequently change `A[1]`, that'll also change `B[1]`.
 If you don't want this, you need to make a copy, e.g. `B = copy(A)`.
 * Slicing an array by **indexing**, with (e.g.)  `x = a[:, 5]` or `a = x[x .> 5]`, etc., *makes a copy*.
 This is great if you *want* a brand new array, but can be slow if you don't.
 In the latter case, you can instead use a [`view`](https://docs.julialang.org/en/latest/base/arrays/#Base.view), e.g. `view(a, :, 5)`, which will be much much faster where applicable.